-The best work harder than everyone else, which is why they are the best.
-Some of them are better athletes, like Lebron James.
-But he puts in work to stay the best he can at the skill elements, or else he won’t be the best.
-He is so naturally gifted that he would be a top 20 player, but without working on his skills, he wouldn’t be near the player he is.
+The best work harder than everyone, which is why they are the best.
+Some of them are better athletes, like Kobe Bryant.
+But he put in work to stay the best he could at the skill elements.
 Same with Jordan or Carli Lloyd.

 If you remember Peyton Manning the NFL Quarterback.
-He was not super athletic or smooth, but he was built to play that position and he worked hard year after year to perfect his throwing mechanics and fitness.
+He was not a smooth athlete, but was built to play that position and he worked hard year after year to perfect his throwing mechanics.
 I love him for winning a Super Bowl for Denver, but think about how bad he was the last year, even though they won.
-Think about if he didn’t train on his own and with a trainer… The right training always works.
+Think about if he didn’t train on his own and with a trainer…

 You have to put in the work away from team